openaq/openaq-api/README.md

 The `/v1/query` endpoint makes it possible to access all historical measurements data via the API and using the same query parameters as are available to `/v1/measurements`.

-To configure the query endpoint, first create a table in your AWS Athena which matches the schema (`fetches.fetches_realtime`) above, where location is:
+To configure the query endpoint, first create a table in your AWS Athena which matches the schema `fetches.fetches_realtime` above, where location is:

 ```sql
   LOCATION 's3://openaq-fetches/realtime-gzipped'
 ```

-Find or create a bucket to store the query outputs.
+Second, find or create a bucket to store the query outputs.
 This example uses `aws-athena-query-results`.

 Then set the following variables before starting the API server (given your database has the name `openaq_realtime`: